All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 When higher doses are needed

-If you have spina bifida or if you've given birth to a child with spina bifida, you'll need extra folic acid before you become pregnant.
+If you have spina bifida or if you've previously given birth to a child with spina bifida, you'll need extra folic acid before you become pregnant.
 If you're taking anti-seizure medications or you have diabetes, you may also benefit from a higher dose of this B vitamin.
-But check with your doctor before taking additional folic acid supplements.
+Check with your doctor before taking additional folic acid supplements.

 Discuss the risks of amniocentesis, including a slight risk of loss of the pregnancy, with your doctor.